 Students who have an undergraduate degree in accountancy may complete the program in as few as 10 courses or 30 hours.
 Like the MBA, the MS in Accountancy degree can be completed in three semesters covering just over one calendar year.

-To view MS in Accountancy courses by term, click here.
+To view the MS in Accountancy Curriculum by semester please click here.